 Kiwanis Service

-Service is at the heart of every Kiwanis club, no matter where in the world it is located.
-Members stage approximately 152,000 service projects and raise nearly US$133 million every year for communities, families and projects.
+Service is at the heart of every Kiwanis club, no matter where in the world it’s located.
+Members stage approximately 241,000 service projects and raise nearly US$340 million every year for communities, families and projects.
 By working together, members achieve what one person cannot accomplish alone.

 Kiwanis clubs focus on improving the world by serving children, one child and one community at a time.
 To reach more people and have a greater service impact on their communities, many clubs sponsor Kiwanis Service Leadership Programs.
 Our Club sponsors: